ballerina-attic/microservices-observability/README.md

    docker.elastic.co/kibana/kibana:6.2.2
 ```

-- Configure logstash to format the ballerina logs
+- Configure logstash to format the Ballerina logs

 i) Create a file named `logstash.conf` with the following content
 ```